hyunsooda/PWC/README.md

 # PWC (Paper With Code)

-This tool extracts links to the implementation repositories of papers.
+This tool extracts links to the implementation repositories of papers using LLM.
 Currently, only Usenix Security is supported.

 How to run:
 ```